 again, in tandem with the concept of contrast, it can be cool to try different sonic qualities on your mid and side channels.

-Usually the mid is more compressed for solidity, focus and better presence in mono systems, while the side can be left more dynamic, open and saturated for colour.
+Usually, the mid is more compressed for solidity, focus, and better presence in mono systems, while the side can be left more dynamic, open, and saturated for color.

-As I said at the beginning of this article, EQ is a crucial tool responsible for all three dimensions in mixing, depending on how you are using it:
+As I said at the beginning of this article, EQ is a crucial tool responsible for all three dimensions of mixing, depending on how you are using it:

-Keep in mind also that our ear is particularly sensible to the mid frequencies around 2/3 Khz, the so called 'presence' zone in mixing, so by not having many sounds compete in this range in the mix makes for a less ear-fatiguing listening experience and a less close in your face mix (it of course depends on what artistically you want to achieve, Skrillex basses sound so loud also because they have plenty of information in the presence zone.
+Keep in mind also that our ear is particularly sensible to the mid frequencies around 2/3 Khz, the so-called 'presence' zone in mixing, so not having many sounds compete in this range in the mix makes for a less ear-fatiguing listening experience and a less close in your face mix (it, of course, depends on what artistically you want to achieve, Skrillex basses sound so loud also because they have plenty of information in the presence zone.
 It's sometimes called the aggression zone for a reason!).

 Furthermore by cutting gently in this area and boosting the edges of our listening range (the very lows and the very highs) you can get a wider mix too.

-That is an example of interconnection between the dimensions of height and width.
+That is an example of the interconnection between the dimensions of height and width.

 [I'm quoting the Presonus blog for the following points]